cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ### Flip the `VideoScreen`

 Next, we need to adjust the rotation and scale of the `VideoScreen` object.
 The webcam feed doesn't mirror the user.
 For example, the user's right arm appears on the left side of the screen.
 This can be disorienting when looking at the generated pose skeleton.
-Therefore we'll flip the `VideoScreen` so that the webcam feed mirrors the user.
+We'll flip the `VideoScreen` to compensate.

 ### Start the Camera